There are now 3 possible online modes for units:

 - Contact hours

-- Refer to the timetable website for session times and venues.
+- Teaching dates for this unit are 17,19,24,26 October 2023.
+Please refer to the timetable website for session times and venues.
 Attendance at all sessions is mandatory.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.